Kiriyashiki/MobRandomizer/README.md

 This mod uses Fabric and works with version 1.21.4 of Minecraft.
 It requires the [Fabric API](https://modrinth.com/mod/fabric-api/) to be present in the mods folder.

+Other Minecraft versions are available on the above download links.

 ## Work in Progress

 Older Minecraft versions may be implemented soon.